GKC Architecture Overview

 Definition: GKC Entity Profiles are declarative definitions of the canonical structure, semantics, and cross-platform meaning of a real-world entity in the Global Knowledge Commons.

-Implementation: Profiles exist as YAML files in the SpiritSafe registry (profiles/<ProfileID>/profile.yaml) and are loaded into Pydantic models at runtime, serving as the authoritative source of truth for:
+Implementation: Profiles are materialized as JSON Entity Profile artifacts in SpiritSafe (still/profiles/<QID>.json) and consumed directly by runtime modules, serving as the authoritative source of truth for:

 - Entity structure — What statements, qualifiers, and references constitute the entity